Duugu/Sku/index.md

 # Release notes

 ## Changes in Sku r31.4
+Changes in Sku r31.4
 - grizzly hills and zul'drak are mapped
+- more map fixes for howling fjord, tundra and dragonblight
+- added some fix to remove disconnected waypoints that are causing empty routes lists

 ## Changes in Sku r31.3
 - Dalaran waypoints and routes are added.
 Dalaran is the most complex zone ever, with lots of layers and overlapping routes and waypoints.
 You better don't even try to start a route using an auto waypoint there.
 That won't work.
 Always use named waypoints for NPCs that you can tab target as an entry point.